jenkinsci/subversion-plugin/README.md

 Canonical Repository
 --------------------

-The Canopnical repository for this plugin is [Subversion](https://svn.jenkins-ci.org/trunk/hudson/plugins/subversion).
+The Canonical repository for this plugin is [Subversion](https://svn.jenkins-ci.org/trunk/hudson/plugins/subversion).

 Apache, Apache Subversion and Subversion are trademarks of the Apache Software Foundation.